97.3%

 How did he know?

 “I’m right, aren’t I?”
-The man smiled.
-It wasn’t a mean smile.
-It was almost sympathetic.
+The man smiled, not a mean smile, almost sympathetic.
 Almost.
 “You’re not a criminal.
 You’re desperate.
 There’s a difference.”

 “Give me your fucking money,” Steven said, but the words had no force behind them.